 Operations: reduced productivity figures, rescheduling of production lines, working late to repair the production line.

 Workers: after hours and weekend working to make up for lost production time.
-This can be a positive if they want to earn the higher rate, or a negative if they would prefer to spend their weekends with family and friends.
+This can be a positive if they want to earn a higher rate, or a negative if they would prefer to spend their weekends with family and friends.

-Finance: lower asset utilization, higher after hours rate paid to workers.
+Finance: lower asset utilization, higher after-hours rate paid to workers.

 Public Relations: damaged reputation from unmet customer promises and reduced recognition for productivity rates.

-Buyer: defending their decision to persuade their colleagues to switch to a lower cost provider, or a lower service level offering.
+Buyer: defending their decision to persuade their colleagues to switch to a lower-cost provider, or a lower service level offering.

 The astute salesperson will notice the wide array of motivations across the customer’s organization.
 Using the above example: in order to effectively sell in the price increase for your higher quality product or premium repair service, you would typically do well to talk with the buyer last.
 Invest your time understanding the risk/value of your product or service to each stakeholder in your customer’s organization.

 What if you’re already delivering the premium value that your customer’s decision-makers expect, and you have nothing more to offer?
 No problem; it’s now time to invite your customer to sweep some areas of your service, quality, or another dimension they value off of the negotiation table, in order to reduce your price increase.

 Why would you want to remove a facet of your service that your customer’s decision-makers love?
 Remember, we’re still talking about leverage, and when you ask to remove something your customer values, one of two things will happen: